hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Running propellor

-Let's make a R script to hold our analysis called `Diiferential_abundance.R`.
+Let's make a R script to hold our analysis called `Diferential_abundance.R`.
 We can provide the R script with this header:

 ```
 # September 2024